FabricMC/yarn/CONVENTIONS.md

 Write sentences for class, method and fields javadocs, starting with an uppercase and ending with a period.
 Start method docs with verbs, like `Gets` or `Called`.
 Use HTML tags such as `<p>` if the docs have several paragraphs, as line wraps are converted to spaces in the generated documentation.
 Feel free to start a new line whenever you feel the current line is too long.

-Parameter and `@return` documentation should use quick descriptions without initial capitalization or punctuation, such as `{@code true} if the block placement was successful, {@code false} otherwise`.
+Parameter and `@return` documentation should use quick descriptions without initial capitalization or punctuation, such as `{@code true} if the block placement was successful, {@code false} otherwise`. `{@return}` used in first sentence can duplicate enclosed text to the return description.

+Use `{@index}` to allow enclosed text to be indexed by the Javadoc search.

 Avoid using the `@param` tag for documentation of methods.
 Add parameter documentations to the parameter itself instead of adding `@param` tags to its owner method, so Matcher can update them properly across Minecraft updates.
 However, you can use the tag for type parameters (such as `<T>` in `public class Lazy<T>`), which cannot be documented separately.

 Javadoc will take the first sentence, ended by the first `.`, as a brief description of the member you are documenting.
 Note that `.` from abbrieviations, such as `i.e.`, count.

+### Packages

+Since enigma format does not support `package-info.java` file creation, yarn keeps these files in `src/packageDocs/java` to supply javadocs for packages.
+Their only purpose is to host Javadoc for yarn packages, which are currently not exported to mappings, and their Javadocs should follow the conventions just like enigma-based Javadocs.

 ### Tooling

-Fabric-hosted Javadocs are generated using [JDK 11 Standard Doclet](https://docs.oracle.com/en/java/javase/11/docs/specs/doc-comment-spec.html) and can use any feature it supports, though you can personally build the documentation with a newer Java version.
+Fabric-hosted Javadocs are generated using [JDK 16 Standard Doclet](https://docs.oracle.com/en/java/javase/16/docs/specs/javadoc/doc-comment-spec.html) and can use any feature it supports.
+For example, it has a [list of supported tags](https://docs.oracle.com/en/java/javase/16/docs/specs/javadoc/doc-comment-spec.html#where-tags-can-be-used).
+You can personally build the documentation with a newer Java version.
 See [the 'Checking Javadoc' section](#checking-javadoc) for how to build the documentation locally.

 ### Custom tags